What is an MLC certificate?

 MLC 2006 covers all seafarers employed, engaged, or working in any capacity on a ship covered by the Convention.
 This includes not only the crew in charge of navigating or operating the ship but also the hospitality staff, riding squad, and maritime security officers.

-MLC 2006 applies to all RPSL companies, crewing agencies, technical management companies, shipping companies, and all registered commercial ships, regardless of the flag state they belong to.
+MLC 2006 applies to all RPSL companies, crewing agencies, technical management companies, shipping companies, non-seafarers license holder companies, and all registered commercial ships, regardless of the flag state they belong to.

 MLC 2006 does not apply to